ngrok/ngrok-docs-v2/app/routes/docs+/integrations+/linkerd/k8s.md

    :::

-## Deploy an example microservices-based application {#deploy-an-example-microservices-based-application}
+## Deploy an example microservices-based application

 To demonstrate how Linkerd and the ngrok Kubernetes Operator integrate to add additional observability, security, and reliability into your cluster, you'll deploy the [Emojivoto](https://github.com/BuoyantIO/emojivoto) demo application, which was developed by Buoyant, the company that originally developed Linkerd.